 If you’re in Johannesburg, you can also explore Maboneng in the city centre.
 Go during the day and on the weekend if possible.
 It’s a great, vibey place to chill with locals.

 If you do want to experience the city centre of Johannesburg without worrying about safety, join a 1 day guided tour of Johannesburg.
 It’s a 8 hour tour where you’ll see the city centre of Johannesburg, the Apartheid Museum and visit the famous Vilakazi Street in Soweto, the largest township of Johannesburg.

-Or if you’re visiting Durban, go on this 4 hour Durban Inner City Walking Tour.
+Or if you’re visiting Durban, go on this half-day Durban City Tour along the Golden Mile.

 When in doubt if an area is safe for walking, ask your hotel reception.
 They’ll be more than happy to advise you.

 We loved staying at Kensington Place in Cape Town.
 It’s a stunning boutique hotel that is centrally located close to the main attractions of the city.